 Grants and Scholarships made to South Canterbury

-Through the generosity of our donors we have given out over $1.86 million in the last fifteen years.
+Through the generosity of our donors, we have given out over $2.42 million in the last fifteen years.
 These grants have been spread right across South Canterbury.
-Some go to big charities like Hospice, St. John, & the Cancer Society, other go to smaller groups like the Fairlie Museum, Geraldine Family & Youth Trust, and Centrecare Waimate or they went to community projects like the Tekapo Bridge, Fraser Park and Point Bush Ecological Trust
+Some go to big charities like Hospice, St. John, & the Cancer Society, others go to smaller groups like the Fairlie Museum, Geraldine Family & Youth Trust, and Centrecare Waimate or they went to community projects like the Tekapo Bridge, Fraser Park and Point Bush Ecological Trust

 Endowment funds invested for the Community

-The Aoraki Foundation manages over $6.3 million of community that have been donated by philanthropic South Cantaberians.
-This includes more than $1.6 million managed on behalf of the Aoraki MRI Charitable Trust and approximately $1 million for teh South Canterbury Health Endowment Fund.
+The Aoraki Foundation manages over $9.9 million that has been donated by philanthropic South Cantabrians.
+This includes more than $1.9 million managed on behalf of the Aoraki MRI Charitable Trust and approximately $1 million for the South Canterbury Health Endowment Fund.

 Funds raised for community projects

-The Aoraki Foundation has helped raise over $12.1 million dollars for local projects including Caroline Bay Aquatic Centre (CBay), MRI Scanner, Suburban Lions Bike Skills Park, Caroline Bay Playground (CPlay) and the Centennial Park Pump Track.
+The Aoraki Foundation has helped raise over $12.3 million for local projects including Caroline Bay Aquatic Centre (CBay), MRI Scanner, Suburban Lions Bike Skills Park, Caroline Bay Playground (CPlay), Centennial Park Pump Track and Alexandra Lifeboat.

 2022/23